A North Carolina Pie That Elicits An 'Oh My God' Response

 Katie Workman is the author of The Mom 100 Cookbook: 100 Recipes Every Mom Needs in Her Back Pocket.
 She says the Atlantic Beach Pie from Crook's Corner restaurant in Chapel Hill, N.C., is the best pie she's ever had.
 She shared a recipe for the dish for All Things Considered's Found Recipe series.

 Workman describes Crook's Corner as a "shrimp and grits, fried oysters and hush puppies kind of Southern food restaurant."
-On one visit, she fondly remembers enjoying a particularly large spread.
+She fondly remembers enjoying a particularly large spread on one visit.

 "We were having this amazing dinner, eating more than I think I've ever eaten in my entire life," she says.
 "I had no intention of eating dessert, and then he sent out this pie."